One of the most common problems I see with fiddle leaf figs is yellowing leaves.

 Most of us remember to water plants and give them good light, but we often forget that plants need nutrients to grow and be healthy!
 They may get their energy from sunlight, but they need nutrients to support the photosynthesis process.
 Think of fertilizer like a vitamin supplement for your plants!

-If you’ve determined that your tree is getting the perfect amount of light and water, it might need fertilizer.
-In general, fiddle leaf figs need fertilizer at least every other week during the growing season.
+If you’ve determined that your tree is getting the perfect amount of light and water, it might have a nutrient deficiency and need fertilizer.
+Fiddle leaf figs, and Ficus trees in general, need fertilizer at least every other week during the growing season.

 Fiddle leaf figs grow during the spring and summer months, so it’s especially important to fertilize them then.
 If your plant gets yellow leaves during this time of year, it probably needs more fertilizer, especially if you haven’t noticed any new growth.